 For this reason, for popular models where we usually have ongoing orders we recommend commencing your search as soon as you have decided to use our service, which will give you priority over later clients.

 When you are considering our service we will let you know if your specification is similar to another actively searching client.

 See Preparing to Bid at Auction for more information.

-Of course not.
-We are here to find you the RIGHT car not the first car and you should never feel any pressure.
+We are here to find you the RIGHT car, not the first car, and you should never feel any pressure.
 This can often require inspection of a number of possible options before we achieve the right quality / price.
 For rare cars the search may take some months or longer and we never give up !

-You only pay the amount the vehicle actually sold for at auction plus the standard Japanese agent fee of about 100,000 yen (total = FOB price).
+You only pay the amount the vehicle actually sold for at auction plus the standard Japanese agent fee (starting from 100,000 yen depending on vehicle price).
+Total = FOB price.
 The agent fee allows for auction fees, transport, deregistration, export paperwork and procedures, bank transfer fees and EMS postage of important paperwork and any vehicle books / spare keys to you.
-The fee is generally a little higher on more expensive vehicles as price rises above 1.5 million yen.
+The fee is incrementally higher on more expensive vehicles as price rises above 1 million yen.